History of Palm Harbor Library Part III

 Believe it or not, your library will be celebrating its 40th birthday this April!
 Wow, what an accomplishment!
 When you think that we are not governed by a city nor county government, that all our governing boards are led by community members, that the bulk of the workforce are volunteers and we rely on ourselves for most of the yearly operational activities and capital projects, pat yourself on your back.
 We have done a heck of a job all these years.

-To recognize what we as an unincorporated community have achieved, there will be a week-long celebration in April.
+To recognize what we as an unincorporated community have achieved, there will be a week-long celebration in late April.
 There is so much planned, it may be the highlight of your spring!
-Full information will be available shortly.
+Full information will be available soon.

-Meantime I thought it would be a nice idea to share the history our library; to show the humble beginnings, how we received funding and why we’re now located at 2330 Nebraska Avenue.
-It’s a bit of a story so this will be a four-part journey.
-This month, our “Early History”….
+Meantime I thought it would be a nice idea to share the history our library; to show the humble beginnings, how we received funding and why we’re now located at2330 Nebraska Avenue.
+It’s a bit of a story so this will be a three-part journey.
+This month concludes with preparing for a new building…

 Gene P. Coppola, Library Director